-(a) The [f]Full Board [shall] must meet at least [one time each] monthly, at which meeting it [shall] will consider [c]Cases referred to it and conduct any other business.

-(b) If a [c]Case has been referred to the Full Board, the Full Board may take such action as it deems appropriate, including, but not limited to[,]: making its own findings and recommendations, remanding the [c]Case to a referring panel for further consideration or action, and remanding the [c]Case for further investigation.

-§ 25.
-Section 1-52 of Subchapter F of Chapter 1 of Title 38-A of the Rules of the City of New York is renumbered as section 1-52 of the new Subchapter G and is amended, to read as follows:
+- (a) The [f]Full Board [shall] must meet at least [one time each] monthly, at which meeting it [shall] will consider [c]Cases referred to it and conduct any other business. - (b) If a [c]Case has been referred to the Full Board, the Full Board may take such action as it deems appropriate, including, but not limited to[,]: making its own findings and recommendations, remanding the [c]Case to a referring panel for further consideration or action, and remanding the [c]Case for further investigation. - § 25.
+Subdivision (a) of section 1-52 of Chapter 1 of Title 38-A of the Rules of the City of New York is amended, to read as follows: